 • Decreased immunity (including HIV infection)

-• Vaginal dysbiosis (absence of physiological lactobacilli)
+• Vaginal dysbiosis (lack of physiological lactobacilli)

 Symptoms of candidiasis

-Symptoms typical for this disease:
+Symptoms characteristic of this disease:

 • Itching on the labia and vagina

-• Burning sensation during sexual intercourse (intermittent symptom)
+• Burning during sexual intercourse (variable symptom)

 • Feeling of constant discomfort in the perineal area

-• Discomfort and burning sensation when urinating
+• Discomfort and burning when urinating

 Diagnostics